-Please make a list of any and all surgical materials in your body such as sutures, staples, screws, rods, pins, plates, prostheses, artificial joints, valves, or organs, stents, shunts, ports, meshes, or IUD.
+Please make a list of any and all surgeries and surgical materials in your body such as sutures, staples, screws, rods, pins, plates, prostheses, artificial joints, valves, or organs, stents, shunts, ports, meshes, or IUD.
 I would also like to know what medications and supplements you take.

 What to Wear: